meedan/meedan.code/_posts/2016-06-29-evolution-meedans-software-stack.md

 Fortunately, the Web was abuzz with API services and early stream processing systems, so we designed a simple architecture that would break the CMS into 2 main parts: an API to communicate with the mobile frontend, and a collection of background processes to populate and process the data model.
 We implemented the API using Ruby on Rails, trying to adhere to good REST design practices.
 As a background processing engine, we selected Apache Storm, for its ability to process streaming input, its neat abstraction of pipelines of computation steps, its clusterabilty, and many other attractive features.

-{% include image.html url="/images/evolution-image_3.png" description="Bridge software architecture." %}
+{% include image.html url="/images/evolution-image_3.png" description="Bridge software architecture, ca. 2014." %}

 ## Explosion of the monolith